unkcpz/tatzelwurm/DESIGN.md

 - Each worker runs an event loop in Python, which waits for messages from the rust server.
 - Upon receiving a message, the worker loads and executes the task.
 It should acknowledge back to coordinator that it get the task and keep on update the state of task running so the coordinator knows its loading.
 - The first time when the worker start, it need to register to the coordinator a long-live task subscriber through handshake and say it is ready for launching the task and continuing the task.
 This subscriber will be removed with closing the worker or the coordinator is gone.
 - Each real task (corresponding to the `Process` in plumpy) is proceeded individually.
-Once the task to comleted, the task's state is marked as terminated and remove from coordinator's booking.
+Once a task is completed, its state is marked as terminated and remove from coordinator's task booking.
 - Only one worker working on a single task at a time.
 The worker will automatic requeue the tasks if the worker died for whatever reason.

 3. Actioner

 There is always a guy look into system from outside and try to make some actions.
 In the context of AiiDA, it is us the regular user who is willing to launch, pause, resume, and kill the process.
-I call this role the actioner.
+I call it actioner.
 The actioner will send the bundle of operations through a defined message that follow certain protocol to the coordinator.
 Coordinator then send or broadcast the message to workers and take actions to manipulate the tasks.

-#### Key Advantages of Rust Over Python
+#### Advantages of Rust Over Python in asynchronous programming

-In the initial goal of language design, Rust was putting [fearless concurrency](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html) in its core, with the help of borrow checker and lifetime.
+In the initial goal of language design, Rust was putting [fearless concurrency](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html) in its core, with the help of concepts like ownership and lifetime.
 Over the year, from AiiDA team the developers worked on engine were very suffered from debugging the code with `asyncio`, more or less I believe.

+I can image people from the team may against it because they may not at the moment very familiar with Rust and Rust is well-known for its steep learning curve for beginners.
+However, the effort is well worth it:
+Rust’s design is incredibly robust for complex and performance-intensive applications, especially when it comes to asynchronous programming.
+Building a package from scratch might seem challenging, but with a clear design, using Rust and its powerful async capabilities, like Tokio, enables us to create highly performant and scalable software that’s more reliable than Python for this specific case.
+By embracing Rust, we’re not only building a solution that performs better, but we’re also investing in a codebase that’s safer and more maintainable in the long run.

 Rust bring memory safety without GC.
 Memory issues are a major pain point in high-throughput systems, and Rust offers a unique advantage with its zero-cost abstractions for memory safety.